The best “entrepreneur” I know has never owned a company.

 How can employers support intrapreneurs?

 High-performing employees usually have an entrepreneurial spirit and want increased responsibilities so they can drive impact through their work.
-As a leader, recognize leadership traits in your team members.
+As a leader, recognize leadership traits and skills in your team members.
 Be a mentor and speak to the greatness and ability you see within those who demonstrate a knack for intrapreneurship.
 For instance, invite someone who is hungry to develop a new product or ask them to help you solve one of the organization’s biggest challenges.

 Additionally, make ideation and innovation a part of the company culture.
 Many businesses like Facebook, Dropbox, and Capital One run internal “hackathons” to generate new ideas and find ways to innovate existing products and services.
-Not only is this a team-building exercise, but it also produces quality ideas that can be put into implementation.
+Not only is this a team-building exercise, but it also encourages innovation and produces quality ideas that can be put into implementation.
 For example, an employee created the “like” button for Facebook during a hackathon.

 To organize a hackathon: